 - Consideration 1 – Listen.
 Validate.
 Acknowledge.

 - Consideration 2 – SARS-CoV-2 can damage every organ and system of the body.
 Symptoms can be broad or narrow and constant or waning.
-Vaccines may help some patients, while making others worse.
+Vaccines may help some patients while making others worse.
 Determining the symptoms that most impact the patient’s quality of life and addressing these in partnership with the patient is the end goal until the day there is a cure.

-- Consideration 4 – Don’t promise too big (something about 5% recover after the first year or two, something about how ‘attitude’ towards recovery doesn’t really matter, it’s not your job to police ‘attitude’.)
+- Consideration 4 – Don’t promise too big (something about 5% recover after the first year or two, something about how ‘attitude’ towards remission doesn’t really matter, it’s not your job to police ‘attitude’.)

 RTHM Is Here to Help Reduce the Long COVID Impact on Physicians and Patients